edumserrano/webpack-module-federation-with-angular/code-demos/advanced-ng16/README.md

 Use the `Go to MFEs loaded via routing page` and `Go to MFEs loaded via HTML page` buttons to explore the different ways the shell is loading the micro frontend apps.

+> **Note**
+>
+> The shell app contains one [RouterOutlet](https://angular.io/api/router/RouterOutlet) at [app.component.html](./shell/src/app/app.component.html) and another at [load-via-routing.component.html](./shell/src/app/load-via-routing/load-via-routing.component.html).
+To understand how nested routers work see [The Art of Nested Router Outlets in Angular](https://blog.devgenius.io/the-art-of-nested-router-outlets-in-angular-dafb38245a30).
+>

 ### How to structure your micro frontends

 This code demo creates a wrapper Angular standalone component for each micro frontend app.
 See the [/advanced-ng16/shell/src/micro-frontends folder](/code-demos/advanced-ng16/shell/src/micro-frontends/).
 Because this is a demo app, each micro frontend app actually has several wrapper components to show different ways to load them into the wrapper Angular component.